 So, that what should you do when your pet has an emergency?

-- Get the number for the nearest 24-hour emergency animal hospital.
+- Get the number for the nearest 24-hour emergency vet clinic or animal hospital.
+If your primary care veterinarian is closed, unavailable, or far away, you may need to take them to an emergency veterinary clinic for emergency care.
 It’s also good to know how to get there ahead of time.

 - You can also visit AnimalHelpNow at ahnow.org for help with wildlife emergencies.